donedgardo/blog/content/blog/top-10-things-I-hate-about-your-code.md

 }
 ```

-This bit of code does three things.
+This bit of code does four things.
 First, It loops over all opponents, checks to see if they are in the range of the attack,
 calculates the damage, and applies the damage to the opponents.
 This code would be better broken down into smaller
 functions as: